silentorb/marloth-story/books/fairytale/part1.md

 "A wise call!
 We'll leave you to think things over."
 Taking Catherine's hand, he led her back toward the front of the store.

-"Now, my dear, what sort of wonder would you wish to buy?"
+"Now, my dear, what sort of wonder do you wish to buy?"

 "I fear that I shan't be able to decide!
 There are so many marvelous things here; I wish I could have them all!"
 Then her shoulders slumped as reality set in.
 "But I have very little money to spend!"

 "Don't fret!
-I'm positive we shall find just the right item for you!
+I'm positive we can find just the right item for you, and a means for you to purchase it.
 Tell me, what are your interests?
 What do you aspire to do with your life?"